letoram/arcan/src/a12/net/HACKING.md

 - [16]      channel-id      : uint8
 - [17]      command         : uint8

-The last-seen are used both as a timing channel and to determine drift.
+The last-seen are used as a timing channel, to determine drift and for scheduling rekeying.

 If the two sides start drifting outside a certain window, measures to reduce bandwidth should be taken, including increasing compression parameters,